Julius Excluded from Heaven: Authorship

-Still, the dialogue was very popular and was reprinted many times in pamphlets.
+The dialogue was very popular and was reprinted many times in pamphlets.
 It was praised by Martin Luther to be "so learned, and so ingenious, that is, so entirely Erasmian, that it makes the reader laugh at the vices of the church, over which every true Christian ought rather to groan."

-It is very apparent, however, that Erasmus highly disliked Julius II because he felt he did not embody the characteristics of a vicar of Christ.
-He was shocked by Julius II's personal leadership of armies in full armour and what he felt was the work of a worldly, unscrupulous and ambitious man.
-These thoughts were clearly implied in his more famous satirical work, The Praise of Folly.
-A fierce spat over its authorship arose when Ulrich von Hutten, one of the promoters of Erasmus authorship, visited Basel in winter 1523 and Erasmus, refused to receive him for six weeks.
-He appealed to the conscience of his former friend, but to no avail.

 Editions

 Ulrich von Hutten is described as one of the main promoters of Erasmus authorship and also to be responsible for the print of its first edition in 1517.
 According to Helmut Claus, Peter Schöffer the Youngers printshop was the location of its print, but Schöffer omitted both his name and the printshops location.